 It arrived just days after I had watched Love, Rosie — the movie based on Ahern’s Where Rainbows End.
-I’d also heard some discussion about Ahern on an Irish radio programme that suggested her books were worth reading.
+I’d also heard about Ahern on an Irish radio programme that suggested her books were worth reading.
 So, I was sufficiently interested to give Flawed a go.
-I also discovered that both my mother and my niece (85 and 25) are Ahern fans so perhaps I’ve been missing out up to now.
+Then, I discovered that my mother and my niece (85 and 25) are Ahern fans!

-Flawed is a Young Adult novel about a teenager growing up in a judgmental society where people are expected to be perfect and breaking the rules incurs punishments that include branding and being shunned by society.
+Flawed is a Young Adult novel.
+It’s about a teenager growing up in a judgmental society where people are expected to be perfect.
+Breaking the rules incurs punishments like branding and being shunned by society.